 low in protein.”, as one doctor (Christopher Greatorex)

-In London, Miss Pegram (Yolande Turner) instructs her assistant (Eric Woolfe) what prices to buy and sell and, and has her second assistant (Philippe Monnet) arrange a trade through the Bourse.
-Steed meanwhile takes Emma for a pleasant spin in the country, but the bonhomie evaporates when he delivers her to the Whitton Cottage Hospital, where Rhodes remains in a coma.
-He tells her they're there to investigate valuables in currency leaving the country and shows her the diamonds extracted from Rhodes.
-He tells her Rhodes has made seven trips to Switzerland in the last four weeks and £3.5M of good have turned up there.
+In London, Miss Pegram (Yolande Turner) instructs her assistant (Eric Woofe) what prices to buy and sell and, and has her second assistant (Philippe Monnet) arrange a trade through the Bourse.
+John Steed (Patrick Macnee) meanwhile takes Emma Peel (Diana Rigg) for a pleasant spin in the country, but the bonhomie evaporates when he delivers her to the Whitton Cottage Hospital, where Rhodes remains in a coma.
+He tells her they’re there to investigate valuables in currency leaving the country and shows her the diamonds extracted from Rhodes.
+He tells her Rhodes has made seven trips to Switzerland in the last four weeks and £3.5M of goods have turned up there.

 In a graveyard, a jovial minister (Cardew Robinson) conducts